System Design Space

 • OLTP scenarios with frequent point-updates and short transactions.

-• Workloads where row-level lock and strict transactional semantics are critical.
+• Workloads that need row-level locks and strict transactional semantics.

 Related chapters